229th Rifle Division: Operation Typhoon

 As the fighting shifted to other fronts later in September, and as Soviet mobilization hit its stride, the forces of Western Front were able to rebuild to the point that the average rifle division had 10,500 personnel on September 30, although this includes new divisions arriving from the east.
 At this time 20th Army, now under the leadership of Lt.
 Gen. F. A. Yershakov, had only four rifle divisions (229th, 73rd, 129th and 144th) under command.

 The German offensive on Moscow began on this sector on October 2.
-The 144th and 73rd were holding along the Dniepr north of the Khmost River while the 229th and 129th were escheloned to the southeast, facing elements of the XXVII and IX Army Corps.
+The 144th and 73rd were holding along the Dniepr north of the Khmost River while the 229th and 129th were echeloned to the southeast, facing elements of the XXVII and IX Army Corps.
 This placed the Army exactly midway between the thrusts of 3rd Panzer Group to the north and 4th Panzer Group to the south.
 By October 5 the Army's position was becoming increasingly precarious as the armored spearheads began to converge on Vyazma well to the rear.
 At 1850 hours that day the new commander of Western Front, Col. Gen. I. S. Konev, ordered General Rokossovsky to hand his 16th Army's sector and troops over to Yershakov while he force-marched his command staff and communications to Vyazma overnight.
 Upon arrival Rokossovsky was to receive four rifle divisions, including the 229th and 73rd, a tank brigade, and several units of artillery.
 In the prevailing circumstances this was utterly unrealistic; both these divisions and the tank brigade were unable to break contact with the advancing German forces in spite of orders to the 229th to begin to move as soon as possible.
 During the morning of the next day orders went out by radio for Western Front to commence a general retreat.
 By now the tips of the German pincers were separated by just 40-50km.